janko/image_processing/doc/minimagick.md

 #### `#composite`

-Composes the image with the specified image and an optional mask.
+Blends the image with the specified image and an optional mask.
 One use case for this can be applying a [watermark].

 ```rb